-What many people fail to take into consideration is while the exact circumstances may have changed and evolved over the years, the teachings embedded within the acclaimed stories remain relevant and valuable.
+What many people fail to take into consideration is that while the exact circumstances may have changed and evolved over the years, the teachings embedded within the acclaimed stories remain relevant and valuable.

 The ones taught through the exemplary behavior of Prophet Muhammad (PBUH) are the epitome of relevance and inspiration.

-I asked two Muslim girls ages 16 and 17 to tell me what inspires them most about the Prophet (PBUH) and which of the hadiths really resonate with them.
+I asked two Muslim girls, ages 16 and 17, to tell me what inspires them most about the Prophet (PBUH) and which of the hadiths really resonate with them.

 Their responses offer insight into the minds of Muslim teens.
 Contrary to what some adults think, many youths actually do take their faith to heart and implement it in their daily lives.

 Maryam says one hadith particularly influences her:

 “The worst person is someone who is two-faced.
 He is the person who comes to one group of people with one face and another group of people with another face.”
 Sahih, (Al-Albani)

 “This hadith is really important to me”, Maryam explains, “because I try to be as genuine as possible in all situations, as that is how I would like others to be with me and that is how we have been taught by the Prophet (PBUH).”